Late-game meltdown sends Twins to 10-6 loss vs. Mariners

 A pair of pinch hitters inflicted a lot of pain on the Twins and Mariners on Tuesday night.
 One of them literally.

-Cal Raleigh smacked the first pinch grand slam the Twins have given up in nine seasons, turning a Twins lead into a two-run deficit.
+Cal Raleigh smacked the first pinch-hit grand slam the Twins have given up in nine seasons, turning a Twins lead into a two-run deficit.

 But Austin Martin's dive into first base while pinch hitting an inning later caused Seattle pitcher Tayler Saucedo to stumble awkwardly over first base, and the game-tying run scored while Saucedo writhed on the ground in pain, the ball in his glove.

-Ultimately, though, the Mariners turned a leadoff triple by Dylan Moore into a four-run ninth, and the Twins lost for only the second time in 15 games, 10-6 at Target Field.
+Ultimately, though, the Mariners turned a leadoff triple by Dylan Moore into a four-run ninth against Jorge Alcala, who had not allowed an earned run yet this year, and the Twins lost for only the second time in 15 games, 10-6 at Target Field.

+"We didn't play the kind of baseball we've been playing.
+We didn't play a complete game," Twins manager Rocco Baldelli said.
+"We gave up eight runs in the last three innings of the game.
+It's just a combination that is not going to work."

 Ryan Jeffers smacked a three-run homer for the Twins, and Mitch Haniger hit a solo shot for the Mariners.
 But it was the strangeness of the Twins' game-tying rally in the eighth that overshadowed the biggest meltdown thus far by a Twins bullpen that has been one of the team's strengths.